scutan90/DeepLearning-500-questions/English version/ch02_MachineLearningFoundation/Chapter 2_TheBasisOfMachineLearning.md

 ### 2.17.6 Understanding of Information Gain
 Definition: The difference in entropy before and after the data set is divided by a feature.
 Entropy can represent the uncertainty of the sample set.
 The larger the entropy, the greater the uncertainty of the sample.
 Therefore, the difference between the set entropy before and after the partition can be used to measure the effect of using the current feature on the partitioning of the sample set D.
 It is assumed that the entropy of the sample set D before division is H(D).
-The data set D is divided by a certain feature A, and the entropy of the divided data subset is calculated as H(D|A).
+The data set D is divided by a certain feature A, and the entropy of the divided data subset is calculated as $H(D|A)$.

 Then the information gain is:
 $$